kkKaan/algorithms-notes/algorithms/06-greedy/max_sum_subarray/README.md

 ## Overview

 The problem seeks to find the contiguous subarray within a one-dimensional array of numbers that has the largest sum.
 There are several algorithms to solve this problem, but I am interested in the greedy one here.
-With naive approach, you can try every subarray, which is O(n^2).
-The greedy algorithm (Kadane's algorithm) is more efficient with O(n) time complexity.
+With naive approach, you can try every subarray, which is $O(n^2)$.
+The greedy algorithm (Kadane's algorithm) is more efficient with $O(n)$ time complexity.

-- Time complexity: O(n)
+- Time complexity: $O(n)$
-- Space complexity: O(1)
+- Space complexity: $O(1)$

 ## How It Works